 Every university that receives federal financial assistance is bound by Title IX.
 Universities must ensure that the policies and practices of individual professors do not discriminate against pregnant students.
 For example, a professor may not refuse to allow a student to submit work after a deadline that she missed because of absences due to pregnancy or childbirth.
 Additionally, if a professor’s grading is based in part on class attendance or participation, the student should be allowed to earn the credits she missed so that she can be reinstated to the status she had before the leave.
 The university should ensure that professors and staff are aware of and follow Title IX requirements.

-If a student is denied reasonable accommodations they are entitled to under Title IX, or if they feel they are being discriminated against on the basis of pregnancy, they may contact file a report at titleix.byu.edu, or contact the Title IX Office by calling (801) 422-8692, emailing title9@byu.edu or coming to the office in WSC 1320.
+If a student is denied reasonable adjustments they are entitled to under Title IX, or if they feel they are being discriminated against on the basis of pregnancy, they may file a report at titleix.byu.edu or contact the Title IX Office by calling (801) 422-8692, emailing title9@byu.edu, or coming to the office in WSC 1320.

 Information from the Office for Civil Rights “Supporting the Academic Success of Pregnant and Parenting Students Under Title IX of the Education Amendments of 1972”